akasshdeep14/EDA-Heart_Health_Analysis/README.md

 These factors serve as important warning signs for early diagnosis.

-1.Impact & Value
+Impact & Value

-2.Transforms complex medical data into clear, actionable insights.
+1.Transforms complex medical data into clear, actionable insights.

-3.Helps improve diagnostic accuracy and preventive healthcare strategies.
+2.Helps improve diagnostic accuracy and preventive healthcare strategies.

-4.Supports better treatment planning and improved patient outcomes.
+3.Supports better treatment planning and improved patient outcomes.

 5.Demonstrates the power of predictive analytics in public health and disease prevention.